NXLog Legacy Documentation

 HTTPSCAFile

-This specifies the path of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote server.
-A remote server’s self-signed certificate (which is not signed by a CA) can be trusted by specifying the remote server certificate itself.
-In the case of certificates signed by an intermediate CA, the certificate specified must contain the complete certificate chain (certificate bundle).
+The path of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote host.
+A remote host’s self-signed certificate (which is not signed by a CA) can be trusted by specifying the remote host certificate itself.
+In case of certificates signed by an intermediate CA, the certificate specified must contain the complete certificate chain (certificate bundle).

 HTTPSCAThumbprint